 A table listing all the deliverables with the cost of each deliverable and the due date of the deliverable must be supplied, in order for this to be included in the contract between the DWS and the PSP.
 The PSP will be paid on receipt of each completed deliverable.
 It is recommended that provision be made for at least 30 deliverables.
-By nature the execution of planning studies is guided by information gathered as the study progresses.
-However, Table 5 provides a guideline of possible deliverables for this Study, in line with the task described under paragraph 6, but it is not limited to this.
+By nature, the execution of planning studies is guided by information gathered as the study progresses.
+However, Table 3 below provides a broad guideline of possible deliverables for this study, in line with the tasks described under section 6.
+The deliverables may not be limited to this guide.

 NB.
 All information (Reports and data sets) must be put on a well labeled or cover written hard disk or CD or DVD in pairs or with an identical copy of.
 Provision should be made for printing and binding of reports as well.
-It is the PSP's responsibility to ensure all activities listed in Section 6 are reflected in Table 5.
+It is the PSP's responsibility to ensure all activities listed in section 6 are reflected in Table 2.

-Table 5: Generic guideline of deliverables for water resources reconciliation continuation studies ltem Description 1.
-Literature Review 2.
-Inception Report 3.
-Hydrology Analysis Report with Rainfall Data Analysis 3.1.
-Systems analysis report - Water Resource Yield analysis, (WRYM) Water Resources Planning Analysis (WRPM), Water Resource Simulation Model (WRSM), rainfall stream flow data and stochastics.
+Table 2: Generic guideline of deliverables for water resources reconciliation studies ltem Description 1.
+Literature review 2.
+Inception report 3.
+Hydrology analysis report with rainfall data analysis Hydrology update report 3.1.
+Systems analysis report - Water Resource Yield analysis, (WRYM) Water Resources Planning Analysis (WRPM), Water Resource Simulation Model (WRSM), rainfall, stream flow data and stochastics.
 3.2.
-All model raw, input and output data and output files or all files for running the mode i.e. rainfall, stream flow data, stochastics, maps and any other data.
-4. Updated Water Requirements and Return Flows 5.
-Water Quality Assessment Report 5.1.
-Water Quality Modelling Report 5.2.
+All model raw, input and output data and output files or all files for running the model i.e. rainfall, stream flow data, stochastics, maps and any other data.
+4. Updated water requirements and return flows 5.
+Water quality assessment report 5.1.
+Water quality modelling report 5.2.
 Groundwater Assessment and Utilisation Report 6.
 Water Balance and Potential Augmentation Interventions Report 6.1.
 Water Conservation And Water Demand Management Assessment Report 6.2.
-Summary report on Current And Future Respective Water Supply System 7.
-Scenario Analysis And Intervention Report 7.1.
-Reserve Requirement Scenarios 7.2.
-Socio-economic Impact Report 8.
-Management and Development Options and Cost Alternatives Report 9.
+Summary report on current and future respective Water Supply System 7.
+Scenario Analysis and interventions report 7.1.
+Reserve requirement scenarios 7.2.
+Socio-economic impact report 8.
+Management and development options and cost alternatives report 9.
 Extent of Invasive Alien Plants and Removal Options 10. a.
-Final New / Updated Reconciliation Strategy Reportb.
-Sub strategies for surrounding towns as suggested in the study area Reported 10.1.
+Final New / Updated Reconciliation Strategy Report b.
+Sub strategies for surrounding towns as suggested in the study area Reported

+Item Description 10.1.
 Preliminary Strategy Report 10.2.
 International Obligations Report 11.
-Water Supply Schemes Report

-Item Description

-11.1.
-Domestic

-11.2.
-Industrial sector

-11.3.
-Mining sector

-11.4.
-Irrigation sector

-11.5.
-Ecological Water Requirements

-11.6.
-Opportunities for Water Reuse

-12. Executive Summary: Reconciliation Strategy Report

-13. News Letter(s)

-14. Support to NWRP provisional budget of R2,000,000

-15. Training Framework Report (guideline) Hydrology updating Setting up water resources yield and planning models (WRYM and WRPM) Determining Irrigation and Domestic Water Requirements Water Balance, Water Availability and Use Reconciliation Model (using the DST) Assessment of Water Losses

-15.1.
-Training Report

-15.2.
-Report on site visits

-16. Study Management Meetings - reports and minutes
+Water Supply Schemes Report (Domestic, Industrial, Mining, Agriculture (Irrigation), Ecological Water Requirements, Opportunities for Water Reuse) 12.
+Executive Summary: Reconciliation Strategy Report 13.
+News Letter(s) 14.
+Support to NWRP provisional budget of R500 000 15.
+Training framework report (guideline) 1.
+Hydrology updating 2.
+Setting up water resources yield and planning models (WRYM and WRPM) 3.
+Determining Irrigation and Domestic Water Requirements 4.
+Water Balance, Water Availability and Use Reconciliation Model (using the DST) 5.
+Assessment of Water Losses 15.1.
+Training report 15.2.
+Report on site visits 16.
+Study management meetings - reports and minutes 17.
+Study Technical Support Group meetings - reports and minutes 18.
+Study Steering Committee meetings - reports and minutes 19.
+Stakeholder workshops 20.
+Quarterly progress reports and Annual Status Reports 21.
+Professional study review reports 22.
+Study Termination and or Close-out Report

-17. Timesheet indicating Human Resources and professional fees billed per activity.

-18. Study Technical Support Group meetings - reports and minutes

-19. Study Steering Committee meetings - reports and minutes

-20. Stakeholder Workshops

-21. Quarterly progress reports and Annual Status Reports

-22. Professional study review reports(cost covered by provisional amount)

-23. Study Termination

-23.1.
-Close-out Report

-Provision must be made to have one senior technical person available one full day per week to give technical and management support to Directorate NWRP Planning Area North as and when required, related to matters in support of the respective Reconciliation Strategy.
+Provision must be made to have one senior technical person available one full day per week to give technical and management support to Directorate NWRP Planning Area Central as and when required, related to matters in support of the respective Reconciliation Strategy.